 The program was a great success.
 So great, in fact, that approximately $59,000 was realized after all expenses were met.
 Since profit had not been the motive for the program, no plans had been made for the use of such a sum.
 From these beginnings, the DuPage Medical Society Foundation was formed.

-In its 50 years, the Foundation has awarded more than $389,000 in student scholarships and in grants to community organizations serving DuPage county.
+Over the subsequent years, the Foundation has awarded nearly half a million dollars in student scholarships and in grants to community organizations serving DuPage County.